BlkPingu/attendion/README.md

 ## Installing

 Fork the repository and clone it to your own local machine.
-If you have Ruby and Rails installed, change to the directory (`cd attendion`) and type `rails/bin server` to run the server.
-Open a new tab in your terminal and run `bin/rake db:migrate RAILS_ENV=development` to make the app work locally.
+If you have Ruby and Rails installed, change to the directory (`cd attendion`) and type `bundle install --without production` to install all required gems.
+Finally, type `rails test` to check if everything works as intended before running `bin/rake db:migrate RAILS_ENV=development` to make the app work locally.
+Finally, start the server with `rails server`.
 You can now access the webpage at `http://localhost:3000/`.

 ## Contributing